microsoft/ivy/doc/install.md

     $ cd doc/examples
     $ ivy client_server_example.ivy

+Or, if you only want to use Ivy on the command line, test it like this:

+    > ivy_check trace=true doc/examples/client_server_example_new.ivy

+Ivy should print out a counterexample trace.

 ### Emacs mode

 An emacs major mode for Ivy is available in `lib/emacs/ivy-mode.el`.
 Put this file